blank'/> Promoting Success: What is the easiest way to teach equivalent fractions to children?

 What is the easiest way to teach equivalent fractions to children?

-Are you looking for some fun activities to teach and explain equivalent fractions to children in 3rd grade, 4th grade, and 5th grade?
+Are you looking for some fun and free activities to teach and explain equivalent fractions to children in 3rd grade, 4th grade, and 5th grade?

 If your students have mastered fractions on a number line and picture fractions, it may be time to teach them equivalent fractions.
 The easiest way for your students to have a deeper understanding of equivalent fraction concepts is to use fraction models and manipulatives.